WatchOutNewsAgency/wona.github.com/_posts/2016-07-30-summer-diaries-inria-research-centre-paris.md

 Having secured a decent CGPA and after getting a positive reply from Germany, I decided to apply for the venerated DAAD Scholarship.
 However, thanks to my dreadful luck, I could not apply for it as my mentor decided to move to USA in October end and I was left with no other options.
 Unbowed, unbent and unbroken, I started looking for other opportunities and came across the Charpak Internship Program for France.
 Subsequently, I sent applications for an internship position.

 I got a positive reply from the POEMS team (INRIA Research Centre, Saclay) and applied for Charpak Research Internship Program 2016.
-(P.S. - For all the details about the programme, visit this link, [http://www.inde.campusfrance.org/en/page/charpak-research-internship-program](http://www.inde.campusfrance.org/en/page/charpak-research-internship-program)).
+(For all the details about the programme, visit this link, [http://www.inde.campusfrance.org/en/page/charpak-research-internship-program](http://www.inde.campusfrance.org/en/page/charpak-research-internship-program)).
 This program is really competitive unlike Daad Scholarship Program for Germany.
 I was one of the 25 students from all over India to be awarded this Scholarship by the French Embassy.

 I was getting paid by my lab as well as the Charpak Scholarship Programme.
 All the important arrangements were taken care of by Campus-France team (an enterprise responsible for promoting French higher education).